 To make your organization one where team members feel collaborative and creative, foster a warm temperature.
 “Warm” organizations feature frequent, positive social contact between employees.
 Individuals feel supported by those around them – they may even feel as though management and administration is “on their side” and “rooting for them to succeed” (Hashim, Ishak, & Hilmi, 2017).
 Warm organizations help employees form bonds, by creating social opportunities in the workplace, and by having a reasonable tolerance for conversation, play, and energy.
 In this climate, individuals feel free to discuss emotions, personal details, and unusual, challenging ideas (Bagheri et al, 2016).

-How to promote innovative thinking by cultivating your organization’s warmth
+Promote innovative thinking by cultivating an organization’s warmth

 While it is important to maintain boundaries and make sure the work place doesn’t become excessively informal, warmth is generally a major promoter of innovation.
 Most organizations, however, rank as far too “cold” to cultivate real, forward-thinking creativity.
-As a manager, you can improve warmth by treating your employees with emotional intelligence, care, and interest (Maamari & Majdalani, 2017).
+You can improve warmth by treating your co-workers and peers with emotional intelligence, care, and interest (Maamari & Majdalani, 2017).

 Optional team retreats and parties can help individuals bond, and can lead to the development of new ideas.
 Take these team-building opportunities out of the workplace, so that there is less pressure to behave in a restricted, professional way.
 For social activities such as an escape room, trivia night, or organizational sports team, appoint someone relatively low in the organization to a position of leadership, such as team captain – this helps reduce employees’ sense of the organization having an hierarchy, and can help increase communication and comfort for all (Lu, 2016).